Alikovo District Literary and Local Lore Museum

 The Alikovo Regional Literary and Local Lore Museum is a historical and literary Museum of The Alikovsky District of the Chuvash Republic.

 History

-Many selfless work in the opening of the Museum was invested by honored workers of culture of the Chuvash Republic Guriy Konstantinovich Terentev, Valerian Stepanov and other patriots of his native land and enthusiasts of Museum and local history, the community of the district took an active part in the formation of this center of culture.
+The museum was opened in 1995 in honor of the 300th anniversary of the village of Alikovo.
+Many work in the opening of the Museum was invested by Guriy Konstantinovich Terentev, Valerian Stepanov and others.

 Structure

 The Museum presents monuments of material and spiritual culture of riding Chuvash.
-It hosts extracurricular school classes, local history readings, meetings with veterans of labor and war, organizes evenings dedicated to the anniversary of the noble people of the region and Chuvashia as a whole.

 The exhibitions of books and exhibits devoted to the life and work of I. Yakovlev, the legendary hero of the civil war V. I. Chapaev, the heroes of the great Patriotic war, as well as exhibitions of ancient national costumes are especially popular here.

-For a small, by Museum standards, the life of the Alikovo center of historical culture has become very popular among the population of the district, Chuvashia and guests of the Republic.

-Alikovo literary Museum today is an established historical and cultural centre of the Chuvash Republic, the focus of moral education of the population.